AndrewBavuels/Git-and-GitHub-for-Project-Management/README.md

 git version 2.34.1
 ```
 This shows the version of Git installed on your system.

-_"To put you in context, I'm working on a side project that I haven't uploaded to GitHub (until this moment).
-So I'm leaving the folder wherever I am and going to the folder of the project I want to upload."_

 - **Navigate to your project folder:** Move to the directory where your project is stored: